Network Activity Monitoring for Remote Sites

 Experience the Power of LANGuardian Free for Thirty Days

 If you are an IT leader tasked with network activity monitoring for remote sites, speak with us about experiencing the power of LANGuardian free for thirty days.
-Our free trial offer includes all the tools you need to deploy LANGuardian on your own hardware, VMware or Hyper-V, and there are no contracts to sign, no credit cards required and no requirement for you to continue using our network packet capture solution once the trial period has ended.
+Our free trial offer includes all the tools you need to deploy LANGuardian on your own hardware or VMWare, and there are no contracts to sign, no credit cards required and no requirement for you to continue using our network packet capture solution once the trial period has ended.

 To find out more about our free trial offer, or to ask any questions about network activity monitoring for remote sites, do not hesitate to contact us.
 Alternatively, click on the “Download Link” button on this page and follow the simple instructions.
 If you need help with the installation or configuration of LANGuardian, our Support Team is available by phone, live chat or email.